-- 1. Development of the annual service budget - 2.
-Collection of proposed service changes (both internal and external) - 3.
-Evaluation of proposals for effectiveness, equity, and efficiency measures - 4.
-Ranking of proposals given budgetary constraints - 5.
-Presentation of major service changes to Senior Staff and the Board
+- 1. Collection of proposed service changes (both internal and external) - 2.
+Evaluation of proposals for effectiveness, equity, and efficiency measures - 3.
+Public engagement on proposed service changes (depending on the scale of the study) - 4.
+Prioritization of proposals and preliminary timelines for rollout in a final report of the study.